1. What are you looking for in applicants?

 - It is likely that you will relocate to another part of the country for your internship.

-A wide variety of options will be open to you.
-You’ll find that our graduates do very well.
+- A wide variety of options will be open to you.
+You will find that our graduates do very well.

 - We receive a very large number of applications each year and can only interview the most promising applicants